HearingTechnology/CoNNear_IHC-ANF/README.md

 Both notebooks consist of different blocks corresponding to the different validation metrics of the paper.
 Each block can be adapted by the reader to run variations on the simulations that were described in the paper, or to simulate the responses to different stimuli.

 Besides the notebooks (both in `.html` and `.ipynb` format) the repository contains the trained CoNNear models (in the connear folder), the reference model's folder (Verhulstetal2018), an `extra_functions.py` python file, this `README.md` document, a license file and a TIMIT speech sentence (`sx228.wav`).
+An additional folder is also included (sourcedata) that contains the source data used in the figures of the paper.

 The CNN approximations of the [Dierich et al. (2020)](https://www.sciencedirect.com/science/article/pii/S2211124720308500) IHC model and the [Zilany et al. (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3985897) ANF models are also included under the folders Dierich2020 and Zilany2014, respectively.
 The CNN models can easily be executed standalone, in the same fashion as our CoNNear models.
-An example notebook `generalisability_notebook.ipynb` is provided that reproduces the IHC-ANF evaluation results for the two CNN models and compares them to the responses of the reference Verhulst et al. IHC-ANF model.
+An example notebook `supplementary_notebook.ipynb` is provided that reproduces the IHC-ANF evaluation results for the two CNN models and compares them to the responses of the reference Verhulst et al. IHC-ANF model.

 The reference Dierich2020 and Zilany2014 models are designed to be executed in Matlab, thus a jupyter notebook that can directly compare the results of the reference and the corresponding CNN models requires setting-up a Matlab backend for python (or a python implementation of the reference models).
-A jupyter notebook `generalisability_notebook-full.ipynb` is provided here that can run the two Matlab models, but requires a Matlab installation and the installation of the Matlab engine API for Python.
+A jupyter notebook `supplementary_notebook-full.ipynb` is provided here that can run the two Matlab models, but requires a Matlab installation and the installation of the Matlab engine API for Python.
 Instructions on how to setup and run this notebook are provided at the end of this file.

 ## How to test the CoNNear model